 How long does it take to lose your fitness?

-We talk to an exercise physiologist to see how inactivity can affect fitness over time, and what you can do to hold onto those hard-earned gains if you can’t commit to your usual workout routine.
+We talk to an exercise physiologist to see how inactivity can affect fitness over time, and what you can do to hold onto those hard-earned gains.

-There are always times in life when you won’t be able to train or exercise as often as you’d like, be it the off-season, injury, or just life in general.
-So we asked Carly Ryan from Exercise and Sports Science Australia how quickly we lose the fitness we’ve worked so hard to achieve.
+There are always times in life when you won’t be able to train or exercise as often as you’d like, or perhaps you feel like your fitness goals have gone out the window this winter.
+We asked Carly Ryan from Exercise and Sports Science Australia how quickly we lose the fitness we’ve worked so hard to achieve, and share our top tips to get your training back on track this spring.

 But first, a few things to consider